kloud-wiz/kloud-wiz/README.md

 » Email → emmanuelwisdom95@gmail.com

 ------------------------------------
-I write about what I build at [kloudwiz.hashnode.dev](https://kloudwiz.hashnode.dev) - architecture decisions, trade-offs, lessons learned, and the realities of building production systems.
+I write about what I'm learning and building at [kloudwiz.hashnode.dev](https://kloudwiz.hashnode.dev) — architecture decisions, trade-offs, and the honest process of figuring things out.

-Certified: AZ-104, AZ-900, AI-900, AWS CLF-C02
+Certified: AZ-104, AWS CLF-C02.
 Currently pursuing AZ-305.

-Always interested in conversations around cloud infrastructure, DevOps automation, platform engineering, and building resilient systems.
+Always up for conversations on cloud infrastructure, DevOps automation, and platform engineering.